cceremuga/ionosphere/README.md

 It is **very much under active development** and should be considered in a "beta" state at best.
 Please submit bug reports as you encounter them.

-## What it does
+## Release Notes

+* 3/9/2021 (1.0.0-beta1)
-* Receive, decode, log APRS packets to terminal, warnings and errors to file.
+    * Receives, decodes, logs APRS packets to terminal, warnings and errors to file.
-* Upload APRS packets, periodic beacons to APRS-IS.
+    * Uploads APRS packets, periodic beacons to APRS-IS.
-* Allow for full configuration RTL-SDR, multimon-ng options via simple YAML.
+    * Allows for full configuration RTL-SDR, multimon-ng options via simple YAML.

 ## Requirements